 The Weight of Expectations on Tottenham

-Despite their struggles, Spurs remain a competitive side, but their failure to end their trophy drought has become a major talking point.
+Despite their struggles, Spurs remain competitive, but their failure to end their trophy drought has become a major talking point.
 With the likes of Harry Kane long gone and new stars stepping up, the club must prove it can handle the pressure of big matches.
 Fans are growing increasingly impatient, and unless Spurs manage to secure silverware soon, their reputation as perennial underachievers will only deepen.